ansys/pymechanical/doc/source/getting_started/wsl.rst

 Restart the WSL service
 =======================

+You can restart the WSL service with this command:

 .. code:: pwsh

     Get-Service LxssManager | Restart-Service

 Stop all processes with a given name
 ====================================

+You can stop all processes with a given name with this command.

 .. code:: pwsh